Toyota Manufacturing UK’s Deeside Plant to produce next generation hybrid engines

 A report which presents information on enrolled learners and their activities by age, gender, mode of study, type of programme and level of study.

-- Within this fall in the total FE/WBL/CL population, full-time learner numbers in FE changed little.
-Total local authority community learning fell by 11 per cent.
+- Within this fall in the total FE/WBL/CL population, full-time learner numbers in FE changed little but part-time numbers at FEIs declined by 15 per cent.
+Total local authority community learning fell by 38 per cent.

 Tel: 029 2082 5139